robertmtpaul/tictactoe/README.md

+BUGS:
+- when click reset button, doesn't reset all turns

+- When window resized, boxes are displayed on different lines, confusingly

 When the player manages to have 3 'X' or 'O' in a row, or diagonally, they should win the round.
     // --> a function could check whether there are winning moves in the grid.